AvnetDev/rfsoc-board-docs/docs/source/tx_setup.rst

 With the DAC output IF frequency set at 4.2GHz, and the TX LO PLL running at 14.6GHz, the mixer generates 2 sidebands, including the wanted signal at 25GHz.
 Some amount of LO leakage also leaks out at 2x LO or 29.2GHz (2x multiplication inside the mixer LO chain).

-The picture below shows an 18GHz wide spectrum plot for a wanted signal at 26GHz, on an Rhode&Schwarz FSW43 spectrum analyzer.
+The picture below, taken on a Rhode&Schwarz FSW43 spectrum analyzer, shows an 18GHz wide spectrum plot for a wanted signal at 26GHz, on an Rhode&Schwarz FSW43 spectrum analyzer.
 Because this radio has intentionnaly been designed to allow for a wide range of both IF and RF frequencies, the IF filter has limited selectivity, and the user needs to use an external RF pass-band filter to select the wanted sideband.

 .. image:: images_tx_setup/26G_TX_widespan.png